googlecodelabs/cloud-nebulous-serverless/README.md

 1. [Cloud Run](https://console.cloud.google.com/run)
 1. [Cloud Translation](https://console.cloud.google.com/apis/api/translate.googleapis.com)

-Alternatively, you can do it all with a single command-line request using the [`gcloud` CLI (command-line interface)](https://cloud.google.com/sdk/gcloud) available from the [Cloud SDK](https://cloud.google.com/sdk): `gcloud services enable translate.googleapis.com run.googleapis.com cloudfunctions.googleapis.com appengine.googleapis.com`

-Also see the [Cloud SDK install instructions](https://cloud.google.com/sdk/docs/quickstart), and new users should reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).
+Alternatively, you use the [`gcloud` CLI (command-line interface)](https://cloud.google.com/sdk/gcloud) available from the [Cloud SDK](https://cloud.google.com/sdk).
+Review the [Cloud SDK install instructions](https://cloud.google.com/sdk/docs/quickstart) if needed.
+New users should also reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).

+Enable all 4 services with this one `gcloud` command: `gcloud services enable translate.googleapis.com run.googleapis.com cloudfunctions.googleapis.com appengine.googleapis.com`

+## Deployments

 Below are the required settings and instructions to deploy this app for all available configurations.

-### Deployments

-Below are the instructions and requisite files to deploy this app all 8 different ways.

-#### NOTES
+> NOTES:

-- The application file `main.py` is always required (should be obvious).
+>- The application file `main.py` is always required (should be obvious).
-- The "**TL:DR;**" section at the top of each deployment type summarizes the key files in each configuration while the table beneath spells it out the details.
+>- The "**TL:DR;**" section at the top of each deployment type summarizes the key files in each configuration while the table beneath spells it out the details.
-- The `noxfile.py` and `test_translate.py` files are for testing only thus not listed &mdash; see the [Testing section](#testing) at the very bottom.
+>- The `noxfile.py` and `test_translate.py` files are for testing only thus not listed &mdash; see the [Testing section](#testing) at the very bottom.
-- The `.*ignore` files are administrative and not described as part of the deployments.
+>- The `.*ignore` files are administrative and not described as part of the deployments.

 ## **Local Flask server (Python 2)**